RezaMohammadpour/AngularAspCore2_CRUD_Mohammadpour/README.md

 I'm Dr.Reza Mohammadpour, Professional Software Architect and Senior Developer.

-In this project I answerd all necesseries in Angular in Asp.net Core 2.1 and resolved all issues.
+In this project I answered all necesseries in Angular in Asp.net Core 2.1 and resolved all issues.

 #To Run this project: